 1 tsp salt

 1/2 cup creamy natural peanut butter w/ salt

 1. Preheat oven to 425 degrees.
 Mix the dry ingredients (first four) in a large bowl and combine the wet ingredients (honey, milk and peanut butter) in a medium bowl.
 Pour the wet into the dry and mix well.

-2. Insert wooden stick of choice into the hot dog, at least half way through.
+2. Insert a wooden stick into the hot dog, at least half way through.
 Dip into the batter and spin around a couple of times.
-Use a butter knife to spread on more batter if necessary.
+Use a knife to spread on more batter if necessary.
 Place finished corndogs on tinfoil and immediately place in the oven so the batter doesn’t drip to the bottom.
 Bake for about 12-15 minutes, or until a nice medium-brown color develops on top.

 I use Hebrew National 97% Fat-Free Hotdogs because according to Dan Aykroyd in “The Great Outdoors”, hotdogs are made from “lips and assholes”.
 Hopefully these ones have a little less of that and a little more meat.